Let’s be honest here, 2017 was a little bit all over the place!

 Chinese Zodiac 2017

-According to the Chinese zodiac, 2017 marked The Year of the Rooster, which repeats once in a twelve-year cycle.
+According to the Chinese zodiac system, 2017 marked The Year of the Rooster, a cycle that repeats itself once every twelve years.

 People born in the Year of the Rooster are confident, hardworking, and punctual.
 They have a strong sense of responsibility and take pride in their appearance and achievements.